 Adjunct Assistant Professor

-Dr. Nicklas holds a Masters in Public Affairs from the University of Texas at Austin and a BA from Tufts University.
-He received his Ph.D. in Social Welfare Policy and Analysis from the Columbia University School of Social work in February 2010.
+Dr. Nicklas holds a BA from Tufts University and a Masters in Public Affairs from the University of Texas at Austin.
+He received his Ph.D. in Social Welfare Policy and Analysis from the Columbia School of Social work in 2010.